TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

    * Contributors can add issues or make pull requests
    * Render the documentation on docs.typo3.org (see below) by adding a webhook

+.. index:: Extension development; Packagist
 #.
-Publish Your Extension on Packagist
+Publish your extension on Packagist

    This is described well on `Packagist <https://packagist.org/>`__.